shannonmoeller/funlit/README.md

 Returns: `{FunlitElementConstructor}`

-Defines a new custom element with the given tag name.
-The `init` function is called once per instance of the element (the [host](#host)) the first time the element is connected.
+Defines a new custom element with the given tag name and `init` function.
+Returns the newly-created custom-element class.

+The `init` function is only called once per instance of the element (the [host](#host)) the first time the element is connected.
 The function is passed a reference to the host which can be used to define attributes, properties, and values, as well as anything else you'd like.
 You can think of `init` like the constuctor, but it doesn't run until the element has been added to a document.
-Returns the newly-created custom-element class.
+Returns a render function which will be called on every update-render cycle.

 ```js
 const MyCounterElement = define('my-counter', (host) => {